plsve/lootfilter-pd2/README.md

 The actual filtering of items is exactly the same as in Kryszard's filter, only the styling and notes have changed.
 Full credit still goes to him.

-I'll be updating this filter with more styling changes as I progress more into endgame.
+I'll be updating this filter with more styling changes as I progress more into endgame so keep an eye on updates.
 Some of the items there are still untouched, for example Maps and the crafting currency.

 ## Installation
 Download the <i>item.filter</i> file and copy it into <i>C:\Program Files (x86)\Diablo II\ProjectD2\filters\local</i>.